prashanthramakrishnan/TravelerReviewApp/README.md

 - Does'nt use the sort query parameter for the API to sort ratings, only uses the limit and offset queries for pagination
 - Includes unit tests for ViewModel and instrumentation tests using Robotium and MockWebServer for the app flow.
 - Uses Android architecture components - LiveData, ViewModel, Paging library -the RecyclerView list automatically hands pagination with the help of Paging library
-- I Decided to not use dependency injection although in my first commit I did use Dagger2 and later reverted it back.
-- I used the MaterialRatingBar library to show the rating stars in the app (Quite a handy one!).

 Refer [here](https://gist.github.com/jemshit/767ab25a9670eb0083bafa65f8d786bb) for proguard rules.